Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Introduction

-Here, we wish to draw attention to the use of not completely positive maps and their inverses, as sufficient separability criteria~\cite{lewenstein_sufficient_2016, filippov_absolutely_2017, lewenstein_linear_2022}.
-In particular, we focus here on the concept of \textit{absolute separability} (AS), that is, those states whose separability is preserved under all unitary transformations.
-Characterizing the set of AS is relevant for various reasons.
-Asides of its importance for the general characterization of the set of quantum states, AS states become pertinent in the resource theory of entanglement, as they represent free states, while entangled states act as a resource.
-Since unitary transformations are the most common method to generate entanglement, e.g., through quantum circuits or quenches, if a state is certified AS it cannot lead to any entanglement under unitary transformations \cite{halder_characterizing_2021}.
-Moreover, AS states depend only on their spectrum (eigenvalues), and their characterization is significantly less demanding than performing full quantum state tomography \cite{ekert_direct_2002,tanaka_determining_2014}.
+Here, we draw our attention to the use of the inverses of positive but not completely positive maps as a sufficient separability criterion~\cite{lewenstein_sufficient_2016, filippov_absolutely_2017, lewenstein_linear_2022}.
+In particular, we examine \textit{absolute separability} (AS), which refers to those states that remain separable under all unitary transformations~\cite{kus_geometry_2001}.
+Characterizing the set of AS is crucial for various reasons.
+Beyond its significance in fully describing the set of quantum states, AS states play a key role in the resource theory of entanglement, where they represent free states, while entangled states serve as a resource \cite{chitambar_quantum_2019, patra_resource_2023}.
+Since unitary transformations are the primary way of generating entanglement using e.g., quantum circuits or quenches, a state certified as AS cannot become entangled through unitary transformations~\cite{halder_characterizing_2021}.
+Moreover, the characterization of such states must depend only on their spectrum (eigenvalues), and their detection does not require full quantum state tomography \cite{ekert_direct_2002,tanaka_determining_2014}.
 For a quantum state of dimension $D=N\cdot M$ (with $N,M$ representing a bipartition), full tomography requires reconstructing $D^{2}-1$ real parameters, while only $D-1$ eigenvalues are needed to characterize the spectrum.
-Shadow tomography \cite{aaronson_shadow_2018}, which is restricted to the possible outcomes of the observables to be measured, also scales less favorable than $D-1$.
-Finally, we note that the AS set is convex, and thus its characterization relies on determining its extremal points.
+Finally, since the AS set is convex, its characterization relies on identifying its extremal points.